triton-inference-server/model_analyzer/docs/README.md

 ## **Getting Started**

-Our [Quick Start Guide](quick_start.md) will show you how to use Model Analyzer to profile, analyze and report on a simple PyTorch model.
+- Our [Quick Start Guide](quick_start.md) will show you how to use Model Analyzer to profile, analyze and report on a simple PyTorch model.
+- Watch the [Optimizing Triton Deployments](https://www.youtube.com/watch?v=UU9Rh00yZMY) video for a step-by-step guide of how the optimal configuration for a BERT model can be found.

 ## **User Guide**